CEI-lab/ECE3400-2017-teamAlpha/docs/lab3.md

 endmodule
 ```

-Now we change the main module to instantiate our module and always do:
+Now we change the main module to instantiate our module and set a color according to the grid coordinate of the current pixel.

 ```verilog